Summary: UVB for your Chameleon

 Another way to get Vitamin D3 into the body is to include it with our supplementation.
 Synthetic vitamin D3 provides the same function as the D3 produced by UVB radiation.
 In fact, in the years before UVB lights were available, dietary D3 was able to sustain captive chameleons for a long healthy life.

 Unfortunately, there is a real danger in dietary D3.
 Dietary D3 bypasses all the checks and balances the chameleon’s body has in the D3 production loop.
 You can never have too much D3 when providing UVB because the chameleon’s body will stop D3 production once it has what it needs.
-But giving the final form of D3 through the diet fills the chameleon’s body up without knowing how much they need.
-And this is an issue because Vitamin D3 is a fat soluble vitamin and that means there is a danger of over-supplementation.
+Your chameleon will reduce production of vitamin D3 via UVB if it gets dietary D3, but it is not able to stop the absorption of D3 from the gut.
+And here is the danger.
+Giving the final form of D3 through the diet fills the chameleon’s body up without knowing how much they need.
+This is an issue because Vitamin D3 is a fat soluble vitamin and that means there is a danger of over-supplementation.

 This is not a reason to panic as vitamin D3 supplementation has been used successfully for many decades.
 There is a well known safe zone that you can operate in.
-But we will be pushing towards a full UVB system as much as is possible as chameleons were not designed to get vitamin D3 through their diet and, thus, have no defense against overdose.
+But we will be pushing towards a full UVB system as much as is possible as chameleons were designed to get minimal vitamin D3 through their diet and, thus, have not developed a defense against overdose via diet.

 The UVB cycle in the Wild